trevorblades/gatsby-plugin-apollo/README.md

 # gatsby-plugin-apollo

-This plugin will set up a Gatsby project for use with [Apollo](https://www.apollographql.com/docs/react/), in the most minimal way imaginable.
+This plugin will set up a Gatsby project for use with [Apollo Client](https://www.apollographql.com/docs/react/v3.0-beta), in the most minimal way imaginable.

 **Note:** This plugin accepts [only a few](#options) of the [options accepted by Apollo Boost](https://www.apollographql.com/docs/react/essentials/get-started/#apollo-boost).
 If you need to use a more advanced Apollo Client configuration, use [gatsby-theme-apollo](https://github.com/apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo) instead.